rgriff23/btw/README.md

 ## Using btw

-Before using any of the functions that call BayesTraits, you have to download [BayesTraits](http://www.evolution.rdg.ac.uk/BayesTraits.html) and tell `btw` where to find it on your computer.
-To do this, use the `locateBayesTraits` function:
+Before using any of the functions that call BayesTraitsV2, you have to download Version 2 of [BayesTraits](http://www.evolution.rdg.ac.uk/BayesTraits.html) and tell `btw` where to find it on your computer by defining the hidden variable `.BayesTraitsPath`:

 ```
-locateBayesTraits("YourPath/BayesTraits")
+.BayesTraitsPath <- "YourPath/BayesTraits"
 ```

-This creates a hidden variable that `btw` will use to locate BayesTraits whenever you run a BayesTraits function.
-You will have to do this every time you start a new R session.
+You will have to define `.BayesTraitsPath` every time you start a new R session.